 Sriracha sauce is extremely versatile:

-added to pho, ramen, noodle soups
+added to pho, ramen, noodles

 perfect for seafood and chicken